What does participatory video reporting mean to be forward-looking in research, monitoring, and evaluation?

 Who better understands a targeted population than a member of that group?
 In Jordan, a youth interviewing another may ask questions in a different way that elicits relevant information that could be missed by a standard interviewer.
 Even in the act of creating a question, a Jordanian youth assessor provides information about issues that they think are relevant.

-This involved approach can empower and inspire participants.
-A data collection project can evolve into self-advocacy.
+Using participatory viedo reporting can empower and inspire participants, and a data collection project can evolve into self-advocacy.
 Ultimately, participants feel ownership over the results of their data.
 This ownership lends credibility to results and audiences feel like they’re getting undiluted information, directly from the source.

 Innovation through participation